BjRo/Looking-for-Kaizen/source/_posts/2012-11-12-fighting-coupling.markdown

 So what is our battleplan?
 How can we turn our RPC approach into something with less coupling?
 The short answer is: **By systematically reducing the amount of necessary out-of-band information**.

-I can almost here you shouting out 'What is that supposed to mean?'. 'out-of-band information' is that kind of information which isn't present in the API itself, but is necessary to work with the API.
+I can almost hear you shouting out 'What is that supposed to mean?'. 'out-of-band information' is that kind of information which isn't present in the API itself, but is necessary to work with the API.
 It's a synonym for 'external documentation' or in other words nearly every question you answer politely with 'RTFM'.
 Coincidently the stuff that's typically hardcoded in clients: URLs, data structures, parameters, response codes and relationships between API calls.** We need to make this information available to a client as part of the API**.

 In the best possible scenario all a client should need to know is the root url of the API.
 Everything else should be available via the API itself.
 Ok, I'm getting ahead of myself here.
 Let's start a bit smaller.
 How could we enhance a pure HTTP RPC API to reduce coupling?